Social Justice Teach-In Series

 Social Justice Fall Break Trip

-The James Farmer Multicultural Center will be hosting its sixth annual Social Justice & Leadership Summit.
+The James Farmer Multicultural Center will be hosting its seventh annual Civic Engagement & Leadership Summit.
 The purpose of the summit is to create a valuable and meaningful opportunity for high school and University of Mary Washington students to enhance their awareness of social justice issues and learn about strategies and resources to effectively address and respond to them.
 This annual summit provides attendees with an opportunity to build coalitions across cultural barriers, strengthen advocacy, and support the promotion of an equal, equitable campus culture and climate at UMW and in American society.

 Freedom & Equality Grant